-Compare with the list above if your version is supported; if it is, we move on to the next step.
-If it isn’t, then we can’t root it until it becomes supported.
+Compare your version with the list above to determine if it is supported.
+If it is, we can proceed to the next step.
+If it isn’t, we cannot root it until it becomes supported.

-Before installing PingPong Root, you need to make sure that apps can be sideloaded on your Samsung Galaxy S6.
-To do this, go to Settings > Lock screen -> Security and enable the “Unknown sources” option.
+Before installing PingPong Root, ensure that apps can be sideloaded on your Samsung Galaxy S6.
+To do this, go to Settings > Lock Screen -> Security and enable the “Unknown sources” option.

-Once “Unknown sources” is already installed, the next step is to install PingPong Root.
-To download a copy of the PingPong Root APK installer file, connect your Samsung Galaxy S6 to the internet, open a web browser, and go to this LINK.
+Once ‘Unknown sources’ has been installed, the next step is to install PingPong Root.
+To download a copy of the PingPong Root APK installer file, connect your Samsung Galaxy S6 to the internet, open a web browser, and visit this link.

-Once downloading is complete, tap the “Download complete” notification to launch PingPong Root.
+Once the download is complete, tap the “Download complete” notification to launch PingPong Root.

-Tap “Install” and you will see a warning message that PingPong Root “contains code that attempts to bypass Android’s security mechanism.”
+Tap “Install,” and you will see a warning message that PingPong Root “contains code that attempts to bypass Android’s security mechanism.”
 Don’t worry – this is how PingPong Root works.
-Put a tick right next to a box that says “I understand” and tap “Install Anyway.”
+Place a checkmark next to the box that says “I understand,” and tap “Install Anyway.

-Once you have the main menu of PingPong Root up, you have two options – “Get root!” and “Download Data.”
+Once you have the main menu of PingPong Root open, you have two options – “Get root!” and “Download Data.”
 Select the “Download Data” option if the firmware version of your Samsung Galaxy S6 is listed in the “Download Data” section from Step 1.
-If it is not listed, tap “Get Root” to get the rooting process rolling.
+If it is not listed, tap “Get Root” to initiate the rooting process.

-A “Please Wait!!” screen will then come up.
+A ‘Please Wait!’ screen will then appear.
 This means you should just wait and not do anything on your phone while the root process is taking place.
 Once the process is completed, reboot your phone.

 The app will then ask you how you want to update your binaries.

 Choose the “Normal” option and wait for the binaries to be updated.
-Once the process is completed, tap “Reboot” to reboot your handset.
+Once the process is complete, tap “Reboot” to restart your handset.

-You will then get the main menu of Root Checker.
+You will then see the main menu of Root Checker.
 Tap the option to “Verify Root” to check if the PingPong Root process was successful.

-Root Checker will then access SuperSU – just tap “Grant” on the popup.
+Root Checker will then access SuperSU – simply tap “Grant” on the popup.

-Once the process is completed, Root Checker will tell you that root access is properly installed on your Samsung Galaxy S6.
+Once the process is completed, Root Checker will inform you that root access is properly installed on your Samsung Galaxy S6.

-If for some reason the PingPong Root process is not successful, all you have to do is place your Samsung Galaxy S6 on Airplane Mode and run PingPong Root again starting from Step 3.
+If, for some reason, the PingPong Root process is not successful, all you have to do is place your Samsung Galaxy S6 in Airplane Mode and run PingPong Root again, starting from Step 3.

-Once you gain root access on your Samsung Galaxy S6, you can start customising your handset like never before.
-Be cautioned though that although PingPong Root will not trip your KNOX counter, it will disable OTA updates for your device.
+Once you gain root access on your Samsung Galaxy S6, you can start customizing your handset like never before.
+Be cautious, though, that although PingPong Root will not trip your KNOX counter, it will disable OTA updates for your device.